camicroscope/GSOC/README.md

 **Primary Mentor:** Nan Li

-## DICOMWeb Path Tile Support
+## DICOMWeb Pathology Tile Support

 **Overview:** caMicroscope usually is configured such that the whole slide imaging files are colocated with all of the caMicroscope components.
 However, in some cases, these slides may be split across other servers; one such standard for this is DICOM Web.
 WADO-RS defines a method by which frames of a DICOM pathology image may be retrieved.
 This project involves adding full functionality to caMicroscope to support rendering such images.
-At minimum, this would be a hook into caMicroscope's tile render engine (openseadragon), but would ideally include the ability to interact with these images fully by adding their URLs to caMicroscope's slide dataabase.
+At minimum, this would be a hook into caMicroscope's tile render engine (openseadragon), but would ideally include the ability to interact with these images fully by adding their URLs to caMicroscope's slide database.

+Viewing frames of images can be accomplised through the frontend via openseadragon's custom tile source API or a separate html5 canvas overlay, or in the backend by adding an IIPimage interface.

 **Project Requirements:**
  * Able to view variously sized DICOM Path images usuing DICOM Web